 Considering the fact that almost all life on earth is either parasitic or affected by at least one parasite, “infectious disease biology” encompasses a very broad range of studies and applications.
-I am most interested in the way that host populations are affected evolutionarily by their interactions with infectious pathogens, and how that feeds back into the epidemiological dynamics.
+I am particularly interested in the way that host populations are affected evolutionarily by their interactions with pathogens, and how that feeds back into the epidemiological dynamics.
 I am interested in how pathogens interact with one-another within a host, and how that affects the disease community at the population level.
 This describes the current focus of my work in Montpellier.

 My thesis work focused on the biotic and abiotic factors influencing disease expression and pathogen distribution in the natural host/(multi)-pathogen system of fungal anther-smut disease in alpine populations of the wildflower, Silene vulgaris.
 Combining field and laboratory studies, this system provides a great model for testing theories in ecological and evolutionary disease dynamics, particularly for sterilizing and sexually-transmitted infections.
-This research has implications for the evolution of host resistance, pathogen virulence strategies, transmission dynamics, and disease emergence – several topics which I have continued exploring as a post-doc.
+This research has implications for the evolution of host resistance, pathogen virulence strategies, transmission dynamics, and disease emergence – several topics which I have continued exploring as a postdoc.